 - Our Disaster Recovery Plans are documented, reviewed and tested on a regular basis

 Separation controls.
 Measures to separately process data that is stored for separate purposes.

 - Tiered development, testing, stage, and production environment to separate function and operation

 - Access controls are employed to segregate the environments

-- Personnel are required to execute a confidentiality agreement and must acknowledge receipt of, and compliance with, Directly’s confidentiality and privacy policies.
-Personnel are provided with security training.
+- Personnel must execute a confidentiality agreement and must acknowledge receipt of, and comply with, Directly’s confidentiality and privacy policies.
+Personnel must complete security training.

-- Directly’s data trustees, the Head of Engineering and the Head of Product, have primary responsibility for reviewing and updating Directly’s information security policies, and for provisioning and revoking authorization for data access.
+- Directly’s data trustees, the Head of Security, the VP of Engineering, and the VP of Product, have primary responsibility for reviewing and updating Directly’s information security policies, and for provisioning and revoking authorization for data access.